AA & PI Students

 • Guidance to appropriate resources

 4. Thoughts of suicide are signs that the depression is severe.
-Remember there are supports on campus like Counseling and Psychological Services.
+Remember, there are supports on campus, such as Counseling and Psychological Services.
 Call us at (510) 642-9494 or visit us on the 3rd floor of Tang Center.
 For emergencies at night or on weekends, students can call After Hours Assistance at 1-855-817-5667 or 1-877-211-3686 for referral information.

 5. In cases of emergency when you need immediate attention, call 911 or go to your nearest Emergency Room.